Risks of Aqueous Film Forming Foam (AFFF)

 - Northern (Fairbanks), 907-451-2121

-For contaminated soil and groundwater, DEC has established cleanup levels for PFOS and PFOA at 18 AAC 75.341 (soil) and 18 AAC 75.345 (groundwater).
-In addition, EPA has established a lifetime health advisory level for PFOS and PFOA – individually or combined – to protect people from PFOS and PFOA exposure in drinking water, particularly unborn babies and infants.
+ADEC has established soil and groundwater cleanup levels for PFOS and PFOA at 18 AAC 75.341 (soil) and 18 AAC 75.345 (groundwater) and has proposed cleanup levels for additional PFAS.
+In addition, EPA has established a lifetime health advisory level for PFOS and PFOA – individually or combined – to protect people from PFOS and PFOA exposure in drinking water.
 PFOS and PFOA are not classified as hazardous wastes under the Resource Conservation and Recovery Act (RCRA); however, under the Toxic Substances Control Act, these compounds are regulated through Significant New Use Rules which give the EPA the authority to restrict the production and use of PFOS and PFOA containing products.
 AFFF constitutes a U.S. Occupational Safety and Health Administration hazardous material because of its physical hazards, such as skin and eye irritation.
 Discharge of wastewater and runoff containing AFFF on land, at sea, or to surface water bodies is also subject to regulation under the Clean Water Act.
+PFOS and PFOA may also qualify as pollutants or contaminants under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

 How Do I Determine if I Have PFOS-Based AFFF?

-Due to their long shelf lives, legacy AFFF (including PFOS-based AFFF concentrate) may still be present in your inventory.
+Due to their long shelf lives, older AFFF (including PFOS-based AFFF concentrate) may still be present in your inventory.
 Common product names or attributes include:

 - 3M Light Water AFFF (PFOS-based)